Workshop in Geometry and Mathematical Physics

 • 9

-Elba Garcia-Failde, Whispers of Topological Recursions: The negative Witten conjecture and a universal duality
+Elba Garcia-Failde, Whispers of Topological Recursion: The negative Witten conjecture and a universal duality

 opological recursion (TR) is a universal procedure that helps connect diverse areas of mathematics and physics.
 Starting from a spectral curve—a Riemann surface equipped with additional data—it produces a family of differentials that often encode enumerative invariants, such as volumes of moduli spaces, matrix model correlators, and intersection numbers.
 After a brief introduction, we explore two stories, in principle unrelated to, yet guided by, TR—almost in a whisper—towards their resolution: